lbormann/darts-caller/README.md

 - Button to switch to another random speaker.
 - Selection menus for adjusting language and gender.
 - Button to ban the current speaker.
+- Mod section:
+    - adjust arguments on-the-fly
-- Mod section for random voice customization.
+    - customize current speaker voice

 Disclaimer: For uninterrupted calling experience on mobile devices, ensure that your device display remains active while you are playing.